-- With a standard home loan, the interest rate you pay is linked to the 'Repo rate' (the rate at which the Reserve Bank lends money to banks and financial institutions).
-This means that your interest rate and monthly instalment rise and fall along with economic conditions in the country. - SA Home Loans uses JIBAR the Johannesburg Interbank Agreed Rate as the base rate for our bond lending rates.
+Bank lends money to banks and financial institutions).
+This means that your interest rate and monthly instalment rise and fall along with economic conditions in the country.

+- SA Home Loans uses JIBAR the Johannesburg Interbank Agreed Rate as the base rate for our bond lending rates.
 Like Prime, this is closely linked to the Repo rate.
 SA Home Loans reviews bond rates every 3 months in line with movements in JIBAR.
 This is different to the banks, which will move their bond rates immediately following a change in the Repo rate.

-- Some lending institutions also offer short-term fixed rates or a CAP option which caps the interest rate on a home loan for a specific period of time. - The standard home loan offered by most lenders in SA usually has a 20 year term; however 30 year bonds are also available.
+For a full explanation of JIBAR, see www.sahomeloans.com - The standard home loan offered by most lenders in SA usually has a 20 year term; however 30 year bonds are also available.
 A 30 year bond carries a lower instalment, which offers greater cash flow flexibility and can be helpful for home buyers at the beginning of the life of their loan.
 However, it's important to note that the total cost of a 30 year bond is higher than a 20 year bond, since the interest repayment is calculated over a longer period. - SA Home Loans also offers 'Edge' home loans where you're required to pay only the interest for the first 36 months.
-Thereafter your monthly repayment will revert to a fully amortising instalment for the remaining 240 months this loan structure can be helpful during the first few stretch years of a new home loan.
+Thereafter your monthly repayment will revert to a fully amortising instalment for the remaining 240 months this loan structure can be helpful during the first few years of a new home loan when you may feel financially stretched.

-FAMILIARISE YOURSELF WITH THE MORTGAGE PROCESS/TIMELINE:
+FAMILIARISE YOURSELF WITH THE MORTGAGE PROCESS/ TIMELINE

-- It will generally take 8 to 12 weeks from bond approval for your transfer to take place. - The first step is to appoint attorney(s) to attend to your bond cancellation (if applicable), the transfer of the property and your bond. - The seller has the right to choose the attorney, although an attorney of your choice can be agreed with the seller.
-You, the buyer, are responsible for all attorney fees, as well as rates and taxes on the property, which are paid in advance in order to obtain a rates clearance certificate. - Once all documents have been signed by both parties and the costs paid, the documents will be lodged with the Deeds Office. - Payment to the seller will be made on registration of the bond, normally 7 to 10 days after the documents have been lodged with the Deeds Office
+- It will generally take 8 to 12 weeks from bond approval for your transfer to take place. - The first step is to appoint attorney(s) to attend to the bond cancellation (if applicable), the transfer of the property and the registration of your bond. - The seller has the right to choose the transferring attorney, although an attorney of your choice can be agreed with the seller.
+The lender chooses the registration attorney.
+You, the buyer, are responsible for all attorney fees, as well as rates and taxes on the property, which are paid in advance in order to obtain a rates clearance certificate. - Once all documents have been signed by both parties and the costs paid, the documents will be lodged with the Deeds Office. - Payment to the seller will be made on registration of the bond, normally 7 to 10 days after the documents have been lodged with the Deeds Office.

-HOME OWNER'S COVER:
+HOMEOWNER'S COVER

-- Home owner's insurance must be taken out by the home owner on the property that is bonded.
-This is required by all home loan lenders to ensure that their financial risk is protected should the structure of the dwelling suffer damage in the event of an insured occurrence such as accidental damage, fire, storms, burst geyser etc. - Sectional title units will have home owner's insurance included in their monthly levies.
+- Homeowner's insurance must be taken out by the homeowner on the property you've applied for financing.
+This is required by all home loan lenders to ensure that their financial risk is protected should the structure of the dwelling suffer damage in the event of an insured occurrence such as accidental damage to glass and sanitary ware, fire, storms, burst geyser etc. - Sectional title units will have homeowner's insurance included in their monthly levies.
 However, you need to check with the body corporate that the insured amount is at least as much as that required by the home loan lender.

-BOND PROTECTION COVER:
+BOND PROTECTION COVER

-While not always compulsory, bond protection insurance is recommended as it covers repayments if the bond holder is unable to pay the bond instalments due to death or disability.
+Whilst not always compulsory, bond protection insurance is recommended as it covers repayments in the event that a homeowner is unable to pay the bond instalments due to death, disability or retrenchment.

-AFFORDABLE HOUSING PACKAGE:
+AFFORDABLE HOUSING PACKAGE

-In order to allow more South Africans to achieve their dream of home ownership, SA Home Loans offers home finance packages to households with a combined household income from R8 000 per month.
+In order to allow more South Africans to achieve their dream of homeownership, SA Home Loans offers home finance packages to households with a combined household income from R8 000 per month.